KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 set the format of a spatial attribute to use and specify the attributes to display on the map and on the detail popup.

-The below image shows the *Layers* section of a map widget. here you can add Layesrs/Dataset to be used for the data visualization of the map.
+The below image shows the *Layers* section of a map widget to handle the Layers/Datasets to be used for the geographical information and data visualization of the map.

     .. figure:: media/image104_n.png

         Map widget - *Layers* section of a map widget.

 Clicking the Add Layer button allows the visualization of all the available datasets/layers.
-It is possible to show all of them or just one type by clicking the specific button.
+The wizard allows the visualization of all of them or just one type by clicking the specific button.

 .. figure:: media/image104_n1.png